-Sencha and Matcha come from the same plant but have different growing conditions and processing methods, which makes them stand apart.
-History Green tea has been in Japan for centuries and brought by Eisai in 1191.
-He brought the tea seeds along with Zen Buddhists' method … [Read more...] about Matcha vs Sencha
+While the two most popular types of green tea, Sencha and Matcha, come from the same plant known as Camellia Sinensis, they have different growing conditions and processing methods, which makes them stand apart.
+History of Matcha vs Sencha Green tea has been in Japan for … [Read more...] about Matcha vs Sencha

-What is the differences between Gyokuro, Kabusecha and Sencha?
+What are the differences between Gyokuro, Kabusecha, and Sencha?
 In this article, we brief the differences between these three types of tea.
 What is Gyokuro?
 Gyokuro translates as jewel/jade dew and is named due to the yellowish-green color it shows when brewed.
-In 1835, Tea … [Read more...] about Gyokuro vs Kabusecha vs Sencha – What are the differences?
+In 1835, … [Read more...] about Gyokuro vs Kabusecha vs Sencha – What are the differences?